koderisch/xlsx-mongo-track-import/README.md

 ## Database setup

-The script is configured to use a MongoDB database running on localhost.
+The script is configured to use a MongoDB database named `tracksDb`, running on localhost.

-### Database name:

-- `tracksDb`
+To use a different database connection set `DB_URI` in `.env` to the desired database URI.

 ### Collections